-During perimenopause, an individual will experience a change in hormones, menstrual cycles, sleep, mood, hair loss, weight gain and, of course, pelvic health.
-Decreased estrogen levels during perimenopause cause menstrual cycles to become inconsistent and more spaced out.
-In addition, dramatic mood swings, difficulty sleeping, depression and anxiety can affect your psychological and emotional well-being.
+During perimenopause, an individual will experience a change in hormones.
+Decreased estrogen levels during perimenopause cause menstrual cycles to become inconsistent and with more time in-between.
+Pelvic health is also effected.
+Pelvic health changes related to menopause includes changes in pelvic floor muscle strength, vaginal dryness, and a decrease in sexual desire.
+In addition, dramatic mood swings, difficulty sleeping, hair loss, weight gain, depression, and anxiety can affect your psychological and emotional well-being.

 Many individuals experience these symptoms and do not realize they are related to perimenopause.
 Being aware that these symptoms are due to hormonal fluctuations can help you take proactive steps to ease the transition.
 Regular exercise and relaxation exercises, including meditation and yoga, help decrease stress and improve sleep.
 Working with your medical provider on ways to balance or manage your hormones can also help.